 A serial console port on the front panel of the Summit X650 series switch allows you to connect a terminal and perform local management.
 An Ethernet management port can be used to connect the system to a parallel management network for administration.
 Alternatively, you can use an Ethernet cable to connect this port directly to a laptop to view and locally manage the switch configurations.
 The Ethernet management port supports 10/100/1000 Mbps speeds.
-A USB port on the front panel will be supported in a future release.

-The rear panel of the switch has a replaceable versatile interface module (VIM) that provides two 40-Gigabit stacking ports and either four 1-gigabit SFP ports or eight 10-gigabit SFP+ ports.
+The rear panel of the switch has a replaceable versatile interface module (VIM) that provides one of the following port options:

+- Two 40-Gigabit stacking ports and four 1-gigabit SFP ports - Two 40-Gigabit stacking ports and eight 10-gigabit SFP+ ports - Four 128-Gbps stacking ports

 Cooling is provided by a replaceable fan module.
 Two power supply bays accommodate either AC or DC power supplies.